Codemode

 - Tool approval (

 needsApproval) is not supported yet.
-Tools withneedsApproval: trueexecute immediately inside the sandbox without pausing for approval.
-Support for approval flows within codemode is planned.
-For now, do not pass approval-required tools tocreateCodeTool— use them through standard AI SDK tool calling instead. - Requires Cloudflare Workers environment for
+Codemode excludes approval-required tools instead of pausing execution for approval.
+Use those tools through standard AI SDK tool calling instead. - Requires Cloudflare Workers environment for

 DynamicWorkerExecutor. - Limited to JavaScript execution.